ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 # 3. Types of Stages [**[↑]**](#table-of-content)
 ## 3.1 Pre-processing Validations [**[↑]**](#table-of-content)
 ### 3.1.1 Sanity Check [**[↑]**](#table-of-content)
-When Registration Processor receives a packet, the system performs various sanity checks, such as:
+When Registration Processor receives a packet, the system performs various sanity checks on the packet, such as:

-1. **Authentication** - The system authenticates if the requestor is an verified user.
+1. **Authentication of the Request** - The system validates if the request is coming from a verified source.
 1. **Virus Scan** - The system performs in-memory virus scan of the packet received.
 1. **Packet Integrity Check** - The system validates if the packet received was not tampered during transit by performing check sum validation.
 1. **Packet Size Check** - The system validates if the packet received was not tampered during transit by validating the size of the packet.
 1. **Packet Format Check** - The system validates if the packet format is per the configured format.
-1. **Duplicate Check** – The system validates if the request received is not a duplicate request.
+1. **Duplicate Check** - The system validates if the request received is not a duplicate request.

 [**Link to design**](/mosip/mosip/blob/0.12.0/docs/design/registration-processor/Approach_for_packet_validator.md)

 ### 3.1.2 Virus Scan [**[↑]**](#table-of-content)
-Virus Scanning is an important process which helps to remove virus infected files from the system.
+Virus Scanning is an important process, which helps to detect and move the virus infected packets to the quarantine zone.
+With a good virus scanner integrated in MOSIP will prevent virus interference.

+Whenever virus scanning is performed in Registration Processor, the encrypted packets are first scanned and then the packets are decrypted in-memory and scanned.

-In Registration Processor, virus scanning is performed twice, which are listed below:
+Virus scanning is performed twice In Registration Processor:
 1. When a packet is received by Registration Processor.
-2. When Registration Processor stores the packet in its internal secure file system.
+1. When Registration Processor stores the packet in its internal secure file system.

 [**Link to design**](/mosip/mosip/blob/0.12.0/docs/design/registration-processor/Approach_for_virus_scanner.md)

-### 3.1.3 Machine-User-Center Mapping Check [**[↑]**](#table-of-content)
+### 3.1.3 Machine-Center Mapping [**[↑]**](#table-of-content)
-The system validates a registration machine, registration officer, registration center details, and devices, which are used for packet creation.
-This validation is to ensure that the packet received by the Registration Processor was created in a authenticated device by a authentic Officer or supervisor.
+When a Packet is created in Registration Client, the packet will be created using a registered machine, devices, registration officer, registration supervisor, registration center.

+To make sure that the packets are created as per the defined rules, the system performs the following validations:
+1. Registration Center must be active when the packet was created.
+1. User (registration officer/registration supervisor) must be active when the packet was created.
+1. Machine and devices, in which packet was created must be active when the packet was created.
+1. User, machine and center must be mapped when the packet was created.
+1. Packet must be created in working days and not in holidays.
+1. The GPS must be captured when a packet is created.

 [**Link to design**](/mosip/mosip/blob/0.12.0/docs/design/registration-processor/Approach_for_OSI_validation.md)

 ### 3.1.4 Officer & Supervisor Validation [**[↑]**](#table-of-content)

-When a packet is created in registration client, the officer or supervisor IDs and mode of authentication is captured in the packet.
-The information captured can be used to perform the same validation in Registration Processor.

-The modalities used for authenticating an officer or supervisor are:
+When a packet is created in Registration Client, the officer or supervisor will authenticate himself/herself and the same is captured in the packet.
+There are three modes by which an officer or supervisor can authenticate himself/herself, which are listed below:
-1. Biometric Authentication (Biometrics such as Iris, Face or Finger Prints)
+1. Biometric Authentication
-1. Password Authentication
+1. Password Based Authentication
 1. OTP Based Authentication

+In case of Biometric Authentication, Registration Processor authenticates the Officer/Supervisor again after receiving the packet from the Registration Client.

 [**Link to design**](/mosip/mosip/blob/0.12.0/docs/design/registration-processor/Approach_for_OSI_validation.md)
 ## 3.2 Processing [**[↑]**](#table-of-content)
 ### 3.2.1 Individual Data Validations [**[↑]**](#table-of-content)
 #### 3.2.1.1 Data Quality Check: Photo, Age, Gender Data Check [**[↑]**](#table-of-content)
-The system checks if the photo, age and gender captured by the registration officer while registering an individual using registration client are in sync.
+The system provides a feature to integrate with an SDK to identify and validate the age and gender captured by the registration officer against the photo of the resident.

+This validation helps system to identify the mistake, that are performed by the registration officer.

+**WIP - This is factored for future releases and is not part of current implementation.**

 [**Link to design**](/mosip/mosip/blob/0.12.0/docs/design/registration-processor/Approach_for_packet_receiver_stage.md)
 #### 3.2.1.2 Biometrics Quality Check [**[↑]**](#table-of-content)
-The system checks the quality of biometrics (Face Photo, Finger Print Image, and Iris Image) captured by the registration officer while registering an individual using registration client.

-The system also checks the liveliness of the Finger Print Image captured of an individual and validates the photo captured as per ICAO (International Civil Aviation Organization) standards.
+The biometrics captured (Face, Fingerprint or Iris) for an individual is used to authenticate the individual.
+If the quality of the biometric image captured during registration were low, then authentication for the individual using biometrics will not be accurate.

+Hence, the system provides a feature to integrate with an SDK to validate if the quality of biometrics captured of an individual is above the configured threshold.
+If the quality of the biometric captured is lower than the threshold configured, then Registration Processor does not allow ID generation for the individual.

 #### 3.2.1.3 Doc.
 Validation - OCR [**[↑]**](#table-of-content)
-The system checks if some data captured while registering an individual using registration client is available in the document, which is uploaded using OCR (Optical Character Recognition).
+When an individual visits the Registration Center to get an ID or update his/her information, the officer manually enters various demographic information for the individual, which might cause a human error.
+To avoid such issues, the system provides the feature to integrate with an SDK, which validates the fields that are manually entered against the corresponding documents.

+**WIP - This is factored for future releases and is not part of current implementation.**

 [**Link to design**](/mosip/mosip/blob/0.12.0/docs/design/registration-processor/Approach_for_packet_validator.md)
 ### 3.2.2 Functional Validations [**[↑]**](#table-of-content)